MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ```r
 install.packages(c("rMVP", "ggplot2", "data.table", "dplyr", "mgsub", "bigmemory"))
 ```
-This would lead to the installation of packages every time the script is run, even if they are already installed, which is inefficient.
+This would lead to installing packages every time the script is run, even if they are already installed, which is inefficient.
 The if condition ensures that packages are only installed when required, avoiding unnecessary installation.

 ### 3.2.
 Loading the packages
 Once they've been installed, it's time to load them.
 To do this, use the library() command, inserting the package name between the brackets, as in the example below.